axibase/axibase-charts/configuration/computed-metrics.md

 [![](../images/button.png)](https://apps.axibase.com/chartlab/e0e0be77)

-In this example, the underlying series are hidden and another visible series is created which displays the ratio of two hidden series multiplied to a percentage value.
-To reference other series, such underlying series must be assigned unique identifiers with the alias setting.
+In this example, the underlying series are hidden and a new visible series is created which displays the ratio of two hidden series multiplied to a percentage value.
+To reference other series, such underlying series must be assigned unique identifiers with the [`alias`](../widgets/shared/README.md#alias) setting.

 ```ls
 [series]